 I’m not exactly the person who gets invited to the Presidential Palace very often but we were very lucky with my guests last weekend when the doors of the Sándor Palace were open and the public could walk around the beautifully designed interior.

 Compared to the relatively simple outside the interior is surprisingly richly ornate, at times I felt like walking around the Versailles Palace.
 The building is from 1806 and was the residence of the country’s prime minister from 1867.
-That’s where Queen Elisabeth or Sisi visited the handsome count Andrássy several times after enjoying a performance at the Castle Theatre next door.
+That’s when Queen Elisabeth or Sisi visited the handsome count Andrássy several times after enjoying a performance at the Castle Theatre next door.

 The building was restored and became the seat of the offices of the President in 2003, the actual furnitures are reproductions of the originals.
 The entire restoration was conducted in accordance with the original blueprints.
 The garden is absolutely stunning with a great view over the Pest side.
 There is no guarantee we can tour the interior when you book a tour in the Buda Castle district but I’ll find a way to show you something just as beautiful as the Sándor Palace.